 The Riverwood Conservancy has always taken the health and safety of our visitors, volunteers, and program participants seriously, and COVID-19 has only heightened our sense of responsibility to you and your family.
 When you register for one of our programs, rest assured that proper safety protocols will be in place to help us all slow the spread of COVID-19.
 We’ve answered some common questions about programs and protocols below.

-Why are you holding in-person programs at Riverwood?
+What’s happening with in-person programs at Riverwood?

 Because COVID-19 has disrupted so many facets of our lives, many people are experiencing increased stress and isolation, and associated declines in their wellness and mental health.
 The Riverwood Conservancy is dedicated to doing everything we can to help our community through this challenging time.